cssfrankfurt/cssfrankfurt.de/.github/CONTRIBUTING.md

 If you would like to submit enhancement suggestions, including new features or improvements, please follow this guide.
 This will help maintainers and the community understand your suggestion.

-Please follow the [issue template](ISSUE_TEMPLATE.md) when submitting an enhancement.
+Please follow the feature request [template](ISSUE_TEMPLATE/feature_request.md) when submitting an enhancement.

 * **Check if the enhancement has already been submitted** - if it has, please add a comment to the enhancement instead of opening a new one.
 * **Give your enhancement a clear and descriptive title**